tozd/docker-postfix/README.md

 - `/etc/service/postfix/run.config` – to prepare any custom configuration, before anything else is run
 - `/etc/service/postfix/run.initialization` – will be run after the container is initialized, but before the Postfix daemon is run

+## GitHub mirror

+There is also a [read-only GitHub mirror available](https://github.com/tozd/docker-postfix), if you need to fork the project there.